German juggernaut may face economic jam as tariffs and Brexit loom

 The finance ministry declined to comment on this.

-Germany, which barely avoided a recession last year, is especially vulnerable to both the risks of U.S. tariffs of up to 25 percent on cars and Britain sliding out of the EU on March 29 without a deal to govern future trade relations with the bloc.
+Germany, which barely avoided a recession last year, is especially vulnerable to both the risks of US tariffs of up to 25 per cent on cars and Britain sliding out of the EU on Mar 29 without a deal to govern future trade relations with the bloc.

 Exports make up nearly half of its economic output and cars are by far its main export with annual sales worth 230 billion euros (US$263 billion), data from the Federal Statistics Office showed.